-ETTR · Expose to the right Find the best exposure for your DSLR scanning
+ETTR · Expose to the Right Find the best exposure for your DSLR scanning

-Never has the 20-years-old digital ETTR technique been more useful than when it comes to digitizing film negatives.
-But there’s more than “just adding a stop”.
-In this article I share some insights, some of which are more obvious and others not too intuitive, so you can improve your scanning results.
+In this article, I’ll share practical insights that range from the obvious to the less intuitive, helping you master the nuances of ETTR for better scans.
 We’ll take a closer look at how exactly ETTR helps you with scanning film with a digital camera, and we find an optimal exposure setting for ETTR with your preferred combination of film stock, camera, and light source.

-My 5 D’s of ETTR
+The Five D’s of ETTR

 Do not trust exposure compensation alone.

 If someone tells you that for ETTR he uses exposure compensation of not more than +1 EV, you should not blindly follow him.
 His reading may stem from matrix metering or spot metering; also he could have metered a blank frame or one with an actual photograph on it, either on a BW or color negative film.
 While “matrix metering +1 EV” may somehow work for ETTR, the same +1 EV for “spot metering” will most likely fall short.
 If you tell him to better use +3 EV, it is most likely too much for his matrix metering.
-When it comes to ETTR, “exposure compensation” and “meter method” belong together.
+When it comes to ETTR, exposure compensation and meter method belong together.

 Do not trust exposure compensation + meter method, either.